-John shook his head, firelight flashing across features that had hardened into an unbreakable mask.
+John shook his head, firelight flashing across features that had hardened into marble.
 “Not here.
 Not now.”

 Then when?
 I wanted to ask.
 Did John simply not want to speak of his suspicions where McNaught might overhear them?
 Or had the men already discussed the possibilities years ago and now refused to share them with me?
 Did Henry know?
 If so, he might tell me.
 If not, it was yet another betrayal by John.